One head is better than two: a polynomial restriction for propositional definite Horn forgetting: Introduction

-This is made possible by an algorithm that runs in polynomial time and may produce the single-head version of a formula.
-This algorithm is based on ordering the bodies of the clauses entailed by the formula.
+If a formula is inequivalent, it can be turned into single-head form if possible by a polynomial time algorithm.
+Running time is polynomial even in the general case, but success is no longer guaranteed: a single-head form of a formula may not be found even if one exists.
+The algorithm is based on ordering the bodies of the clauses entailed by the formula.
 If the formula is single-head, the only clause of a given head has a minimal body according to both this ordering and set containment.
-This is not yet polynomial since minimal bodies may exponentially many.
+This is not yet polynomial since minimal bodies may be exponentially many.
 The solution is to only search for a single minimal body for each head.
 When the formula is inequivalent, this can be done efficiently.
-This is the polynomial algorithm described in Section~\ref{order} along with its optimization and implementation.
-It always runs in polynomial time and is always correct, but is complete only on inequivalent case.
+This is the polynomial algorithm described in Section~\ref{order} along with its optimization and implementation, available from {} {\tt https://github.com/paololiberatore/singlehead}.
+It always runs in polynomial time and is always correct, and is complete in the inequivalent case.
 In general, it may fail to produce the single-head version of a formula even if one exists.
 Another article~\cite{libe-20-c} presents an algorithm that is always able to find the single-head form of a formula if any, but does not always run in polynomial time.

+The content of this article can be summarized in a single paragraph.
+Logical forgetting may take exponential time even for Horn theories.
+Running time decreases to polynomial if the formula is not only Horn but also single-head: each variable is the head of at most one clause.
+Some formulae are not single-head but can be made so; they are called single-head equivalent.
+Two necessary but insufficient conditions to single-head equivalence are given; they become sufficient when the formula meets a certain condition called inequivalence, which extends the acyclicity of the clauses.
+An algorithm for turning a formula single-head if possible is given; it is incomplete in general but complete on inequivalent formulae.